-Update: The Do Not Track Me Online Act died and was never enacted.
+Update: The Do Not Track Me Online Act died in discussions and was never enacted.

-House Resolution 654 — The Do Not Track Me Online Act — introduced by California congresswoman Jackie Speier on February 11, 2011, is the latest rallying cry in an ongoing struggle over Internet privacy that has been going on since the Internet went live.
+House Resolution 654 — The Do Not Track Me Online Act — introduced by California Congresswoman Jackie Speier on February 11, 2011, is the latest rallying cry in an ongoing war to establish national Internet privacy laws.

-The proposed legislation, nicknamed the Do Not Track Me Online Act, would make it mandatory for every company engaged in interstate commerce to disclose its data collection and data sharing procedures.
+The proposed legislation, dubbed the Do Not Track Me Online Act, would make it mandatory for every company engaged in interstate commerce to disclose its data collection and data sharing procedures.
 (Government agencies would be exempt from this provision, as would any e-commerce site that stores information on fewer than 15,000 customers.)
-Additionally, the bill would give the Federal Trade Commission (FTC) 18 months to develop a mechanism that would allow Internet users to opt out of data collection.
+Additionally, the bill would give the Federal Trade Commission (FTC) eighteen months to develop a mechanism that would allow users to opt-out of data collection.

 Americans Are Concerned With Online Privacy

-Americans are concerned about online privacy: A Gallup/USA Today poll taken just days before Speier introduced her bill found that 70% of Facebook’s users and over 50% of Google’s users have concerns about whether these two services provide adequate protections for their users’ privacy.
+Americans are concerned about online privacy: A Gallup/USA Today poll, taken just days before Speier introduced her bill, found that 70% of Facebook’s users and over 50% of Google’s users have concerns about whether these two services provide adequate privacy protections.